oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_for_LLMs/README.md

 ## Key Implementation Details

 This code sample trains a DistilBERT model using the Disaster Tweet Classification dataset while using Intel® Optimization for TensorFlow*.
-The model is trained using FP32 and BF16 precision, including the use of Intel® Advanced Matrix Extensions (AMX) on BF16.
-AMX is supported on BF16 and INT8 data types starting with 4th Gen Xeon Scalable Processors.
+The model is trained using FP32 and BF16 precision, including the use of Intel® AMX on BF16.
+Intel® AMX is supported on BF16 and INT8 data types starting with 4th Gen Xeon Scalable Processors.

 >**Note**: Fine-tuning is not performed using INT8 since using a lower precision will train a model with fewer parameters, which is likely to underfit and not generalize well.